-Table~\ref{tab-monom-resp-key-filters} shows the result of computing the responses to the monomials $\theta_{00} = 1$, $\theta _{10} = x - m_x$ and $\theta_{01} = y - m_y$ for the 8 ``master key filters'' in Figure~\ref{fig-8-extract-filters}, with the spatial offset $(m_x, m_y)^T$ determined from the spatial mean of the absolute value of each filter according to $(m_x, m_y)^T = M(|h(\cdot, \cdot)|$.
-As can be seen from these results: \begin{itemize} \item The responses of the filters to the constant function $\theta_{00} = 1$ is very close to zero for all the filters, indicating that the filter are in this respect DC-balanced. \item For Filters~2, 4 and 5, the largest response is obtained for the monomial $\theta _{10} = x - m_x$, indicating that these filters respond as strongest in a way rather closely related to first-order derivatives in the horizontal $x$-direction. \item For Filters~1, 2 and 6, the largest response is obtained for the monomial $\theta _{01} = y - m_y$, indicating that these filters respond as strongest in a way rather closely related to first-order derivatives in the vertical $y$-direction. \item The Filters~1--6, which approximate first-order derivatives in either the horizontal $x$-direction or the vertical $y$-direction, are, however, not normalized to return derivative responses to the functions $\theta _{10} = x - m_x$ and $\theta_{01} = y - m_y$, to be equal to one in the respective cases of matching orders between the monomials and the derivative approximations. \item For Filters~7 and 8, which have the qualitatively similar visual appearance as a discrete Gaussian kernel, or a discrete delta function with a subtracted Laplacian-of-the-Gaussian, the DC-balancing of the ``master key filters'' is, however, not fully consistent with discrete Gaussian models of those filters, since the both the continuous integral of the continuous Gaussian kernel and the discrete sum of the filter coefficients in discrete approximations of Gaussian kernels should be equal to 1 \end{itemize} Table~\ref{tab-monom-resp-key-filters-norm} shows the result of an extension of this analysis, where we have for the first 6 ``master key filters'' normalized the amplitudes of the receptive fields to make the response equal to 1 for the monomial of $\theta_{10} = x - m_x$ or $\theta_{01} = y - m_y$ that best matches an idealized approximation of the filter as either a derivative in the $x$-direction or the $y$-direction:
+In Table~\ref{tab-monom-resp-key-filters}, we have rounded off all these values to $0 \cdot 10^{-5}$, implying consistency with the data-driven way that this analysis has been performed, without any use of such prior information, and the quantization errors and the floating-point errors caused by the finite precision in the storage of the ``master key filters'' and the computations on them.} \item For Filters~2, 4 and 5, the largest response is obtained for the monomial $\theta _{10} = x - m_x$, indicating that these filters respond as strongest in a way rather closely related to first-order derivatives in the horizontal $x$-direction. \item For Filters~1, 2 and 6, the largest response is obtained for the monomial $\theta _{01} = y - m_y$, indicating that these filters respond as strongest in a way rather closely related to first-order derivatives in the vertical $y$-direction. \item The Filters~1--6, which approximate first-order derivatives in either the horizontal $x$-direction or the vertical $y$-direction, are, however, not normalized to return derivative responses to the functions $\theta _{10} = x - m_x$ and $\theta_{01} = y - m_y$, to be equal to one in the respective cases of matching orders between the monomials and the derivative approximations. \item For Filters~7 and 8, which have the qualitatively similar visual appearance as a discrete Gaussian kernel, or a discrete delta function with a subtracted Laplacian-of-the-Gaussian, the DC-balancing of the ``master key filters'' is, however, not fully consistent with discrete Gaussian models of those filters, since both the continuous integral of the continuous Gaussian kernel and the discrete sum of the filter coefficients in discrete approximations of Gaussian kernels should be equal to 1 \end{itemize} Table~\ref{tab-monom-resp-key-filters-norm} shows the result of an extension of this analysis, where we have for the first 6 ``master key filters'' normalized the amplitudes of the receptive fields, to make the response equal to 1 for the monomial of $\theta_{10} = x - m_x$ or $\theta_{01} = y - m_y$ that best matches an idealized approximation of the filter as either a derivative in the $x$-direction or the $y$-direction:

 As can be seen from these results: \begin{itemize} \item The complementary response to a first-order monomial in the direction orthogonal to the preferred direction of the receptive field is comparably rather low (of the order of $5~\%$ or below) for Filters~1, 4, 5 and~6.